Colonial Pemaquid State Historic Site: History

 The Dominion of New England collapsed in 1692, and Massachusetts authorities constructed the stone Fort William Henry in that year at great expense.
 Ongoing hostile relations with both the Natives and the French resulted in continued low-level conflict, which elevated in 1696 to a major attack on the settlement in 1696, in which French colonial forces and Indians were assisted by French naval forces in capturing and razing the settlement.
 Pemaquid would not be resettled until 1729 due to ongoing Native resistance that was not quelled until the 1720s Dummer's War.

-In 1729 David Dunbar, a local crown representative and entrepreneur, sought to establish an colony of Irish settlers called "Georgia" at Pemaquid, and constructed Fort Frederick.
+In 1729 David Dunbar, a local crown representative and entrepreneur, sought to establish a colony of Irish settlers called "Georgia" at Pemaquid, and constructed Fort Frederick.
 Massachusetts political leaders opposed this attempt to establish another colony, and successfully petitioned the king to regain control of the area.
 Settlers remained, but the area's military importance declined, especially after New France fell in 1759 during the French and Indian War.
 Fort Frederick was demolished by local authorities during the American Revolutionary War to prevent its use by British troops, and the area became a rural backwater.

 Historical interest in the area was stimulated in the late 19th century, and early archaeological investigation uncovered the foundations of the fort.
 The state acquired the site in 1903, and the large circular bastion of Fort William Henry was reconstructed (based on Colonel Wolfgang William Romer's drawings dating to 1699) in 1908.
 The site was investigated by archaeologist Warren K. Moorehead in the 1920s, but systematic investigation of the site did not begin until the 1960s, and continues to this day.